lhervier/KSP-SteamInputPlugin/README.md

 1. Verify that Steam is running and KSP is launched through Steam
 2. Ensure the VDF configuration files are in the correct location
 3. Verify that the plugin is properly installed in the GameData folder
 4. Check that your controller is properly connected and recognized by Steam.
-If you connect a Steam Controller while the game is running, dont forget to press the Steam button for it to be detected.
 5. Check the KSP.log file for any error messages related to the plugin.
 Plugins logs are prefixed with the "[SteamInput]" string.
 You can change the logging level ingame.

+## Known issue

+I provide a VDF file for each language, even if vdf files can be localized.
+You will also find a version with the localization keys inside.
+But, they will not work.
+Steam will always use the english version of the keys...
+Help is welcomed...

 ## Support

 For issues, feature requests, or contributions, please visit the [GitHub repository](https://github.com/lhervier/SteamInputConfig).

+## Building from source

+TBD :

+- Windows PC
+- VSCode
+- netcore
+- dotnet Framework 4.7
+- node

+build.bat : Build all the release in the "Release" folder install.bat : Deploy all the files

 ## License